 This kind of chargeback is seen fairly often.
 It’s not uncommon for customers to return an unwanted or faulty product and file for this chargeback when they get no response from the merchant.

 Also, customers may refuse a product delivery if they had a dispute with the merchant over the product quality but were unable to cancel the order before it was shipped.
 They are then likely to follow up with this chargeback.

-True fraud occasional results in this chargeback when a fraudster takes over a customer account and places an order, but is unable to change the shipping address or intercept the delivery.
+True fraud occasionally results in this chargeback when a fraudster takes over a customer account and places an order, but is unable to change the shipping address or intercept the delivery.
 The cardholder ends up with an unwanted item and may refuse the delivery.

-As for friendly fraud, customers may try to take advantage of this chargeback reason if they have buyer’s remorse, or an issue with the quality of a product, but they don’t want to deal directly with the merchant.
+As for friendly fraud, customers may try to take advantage of this chargeback reason if they have buyer’s remorse or an issue with the quality of a product, but they don’t want to deal directly with the merchant.

 Instead, they file a chargeback to get their money back.
 Some fraudsters will even keep and use the product and use the chargeback process to get it for free, effectively engaging in cyber-shoplifting.